nireut/nireut/README.md

 ## Hello, I'm Nils 👋

-I'm a medical student at Charité Berlin, Europe's largest university hospital.
-My passion lies at the intersection of medicine and technology, where I believe the future of healthcare is being shaped.
+I'm a medical student at Charité Berlin, building multimodal AI systems that integrate genomic, spatial, and clinical data to decode disease mechanisms and translate them into actionable treatment decisions.